d11e9/ethos/README.md

 An Ethereum Browser

 Still under development.
-Binaries for the various platforms (where appropriate) will be available as [releases on github](http://github.com/projectdnet/ethos/releases)
+Binaries and Installers for Windows & OSX will be available as [Releases on GitHub](/releases)

 ## Getting started